fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Mary Randolph [The Virginia Housewife](https://books.google.com/books?id=R4YEAAAAYAAJ)
 - Eliza Leslie, [Miss Leslie\'s Complete Cookery](https://books.google.com/books?id=KVL5oJA8IWsC)

-{% include alert.html class='warning' title='Cookbooks as Sources Quiz' text="
+{% include alert.html class='warning' title='Readings Quiz' text="
 This quiz highlights and emphasizes some ideas from the lecture and readings about HOW to use cookbooks as historical sources.
 It tries to ensure you are ready to do well on your assignment due tomorrow!
 "%}

 ## Jun 17
-No new readings for today, just the cookbook analysis assignment we've been preparing for.
+NO NEW READINGS for today!
+Finish the cookbook analysis assignment we've been preparing for.

 {% include alert.html class='danger' title='Early Cookbook Analysis' text="
 Follow the [Cookbook Analysis Guide](cookbook-analysis).